dlad24/FERMI_SCRIPTS/README.md

 Logging onto the Clean room Computer
-QC-PC is a local admin account on the computer, as opposed to the typical Fermilab domain accounts When logging on, ensure that you are logging onto the “Local” instead of “FERMI” domain If it says fermi, add “PPD-138201/” to the beginning of the username – this could change based on hardware – there’s a tooltip listed under ‘additional domains’ or similar that tells you what to use
+QC-PC is a local admin account on the computer, as opposed to the typical Fermilab domain accounts When logging on, ensure that you are logging onto the “Local” instead of “FERMI” domain If it says fermi, add “PPD-138201/” to the beginning of the username – this could change based on hardware – there’s a tooltip listed under ‘additional domains’ or similar that tells you what to use \n

 Username: QC-PC
 Password: Mu2eqc2022!